2ndSightLab/ai-tracker/fixed.md

 The way I'm ordering this is weird sorry.
 I write the date/time and stuff I did between the two dates and times is bottom up.
 Probably should do it dff but just notes.

+## 6/17/3037

+🟢 Kiro + anthropic going faster tonight.
+But I tried glm-5 and slow...doesn't matter it launched a container running as root and won't be using that on this machine...

+🟢 on my third $200 plan though don't seem to be gettign billed full amount.

+🟢 read only settings for env that only org can change.

+🟢 remove dup unneccesary name field in settings

+🟢 added descirption and org-only, env-only resources to org diagram.

+🟢 added ability to add description to env types, acocunt types.

+🟢 wrote tons of tests to fix lots of things.
+All the menus, org diagram got messed up due to missing data, lots and lots and lots of tests.

 ## 6/17/3037 midnight - 2 a.m and 11:30 AM -

 🟢 Added permissions fix and test of linux permissions executed when any agent is started with this report: